OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_600.md

 -   This script performs the following:
         1. Drops the existing container databases.
         2. Clones two container databases from a base container.
-        3. Deletes the two deployments (Atlanta and San_Fran).
+        3. Deletes the two deployments (Atlanta and SanFran).
 This will remove any current lab setups.
         4. Creates the two deployments again.
         5. Creates new credentials for both deployments.
         6. Adds Schema supplemental logging to both container databases for the SOE schema.